 Now, more than ever, Paid In Full is focused on presenting the Gospel of Christ through music.
 On television, in large metropolitan churches, or in small country churches, the mission is the same: share what Jesus Christ has done in their lives, and what he can do in the lives of every human being who will allow it.
 This is the message Paid In Full wants to deliver in their concerts and recorded music.

 Saved at the age of eight at his home church, Lance Moore has known he was called to sing Gospel music for as long as he can remember.
 Lance has always been at ease singing and sharing what is in his heart through song, and creates instantaneous rapport with each and every audience.
-Known for his smooth, polished vocals and the crystal clear notes producer Michael Sykes calls 'Golden Tones', he lives by the credo, 'if it's not pretty, it's not singing.'
-Lance always strives to be the best he can be for God's glory.
-This drive to perfect his craft has earned him the respect and admiration of all those who know and work with him.
-Lance is certain of God's calling on his life.
+Lance is certain of God's calling on his life through singing for His glory.
 His desire for Paid In Full is to continue the tradition and heritage of Gospel music, while seeking innovative ways to take their music to an increasingly wider audience.
-He believes the group will be part of Gospel music for many years to come and fans throughout the country echo that sentiment with a hearty and hopeful "amen!"

 State University in Starkville, MS where he majored in Information Systems.
 He

-is a web designer while he is not on the road (www.mooresites.com
+is owner and designer of MooreSites, Inc. while he is not on the road (www.mooresites.com

 Lance is the son of Mrs. Nina Byers, and the late Mr. Wayne Moore of New Albany.
 He